VISIT OUR ART STORE ▶

 Avoid fixatives

-How I Preserve My Paintings Permanently
+How the Artist Preserves Paintings Permanently

 • The frame uses glass or UV-protected plexiglass

-• It's never displayed in direct sunlight
+• The artwork is never displayed in direct sunlight

 Final Thoughts